-The limited spectral measurements from the current NASA suite of ocean color sensors are inadequate for addressing the science questions articulated in Table 1.
+The limited spectral measurements from the current NASA suite of ocean color sensors are inadequate for addressing the science questions articulated in Table 2.
 Future sensors will need to expand the spectral range and resolution of radiometers used for measuring ocean color.
-Expansion into the MIR range will improve atmospheric corrections in coastal areas and the UV range will help distinguish CDOM from phytoplankton pigment absorption.
+Expansion into the MIR range will improve atmospheric corrections in coastal areas and into the UV range will help distinguish CDOM from phytoplankton pigment absorption.
 Higher spectral resolution will provide details of fluorescence peaks for chlorophyll and other pigments.
 Fluorescence bands on the NASA MODIS sensors now provide some advantage for discriminating phytoplankton blooms from other colored phenomena, such as river plumes, and in combination with measurements in the near ultraviolet (360 - 400 nm) may provide better descriptions of in-water constituents than currently available through traditional blue-green visible bands.
 These new developments further emphasize the importance of expanding observations in spectral range and resolution for applications in optically complex coastal waters.

-Future ocean remote sensing missions must address atmospheric correction issues associated with absorbing aerosols, improve the separation of optically active in-water constituents, enable a broad-scale characterization of unique ecosystem conditions (e.g., separating iron- and nitrogen-limited waters), and provide appropriate space and time scale observations for interdisciplinary approaches to quantify elemental fluxes at the land-ocean interface (NASA OBB Advanced Plan, 2006, http://oceancolor.gsfc.nasa.gov).
+Advanced ocean remote sensing missions must address atmospheric correction issues associated with absorbing aerosols, improve the separation of optically active in-water constituents, enable a broad-scale characterization of unique ecosystem conditions (e.g., separating iron- and nitrogen-limited waters), and provide appropriate space and time scale observations for interdisciplinary approaches to quantify elemental fluxes at the land-ocean interface (NASA, 2006).

-4.3 Mission Design Studies
+4.3 Mission Design Study

-A mission design study for a concept conforming to the GEO-CAPE mission as outlined in the NAS Decadal Survey was completed under NASA HQ support at the Goddard Instrument Synthesis and Analysis Laboratory and Integrated Mission Design Center (see "An Advanced Earth Science Mission Concept Study: Geostationary Multi-discipline Observatory" posted on the GEO-CAPE website under Review Documents).
+A mission design study for a concept conforming to the GEO-CAPE mission as outlined in the NAS Decadal Survey was completed under NASA HQ support at the Goddard Instrument Synthesis and Analysis Laboratory and Integrated Mission Design Center (see "An Advanced Earth Science Mission Concept Study: Geostationary Multi-discipline Observatory" "at http://geo-cape.larc.nasa.gov/events-18AUG2008workshop-ReviewDocuments.html).
 The study guidance was to combine instrumentation for atmospheric composition and ocean color to enable coastal ocean science and enhance atmospheric science.
 Terrestrial biosphere science, which was not explicitly regarded in the NAS document, was also considered in the design study.
-The instrumentation concept was a combination of medium-resolution (5 km) continental-scanning instruments, primarily for atmospheric composition, with a higher resolution (300-m) regional-viewing spectrometer driven by the coastal ocean science requirements.
-The higher spatial resolution instrument was envisioned as a programmable geosynchronous multi-disciplinary observatory, which would be a shared resource for regular observations, special observing studies, and emergencies.
+The instrumentation concept was a combination of medium-resolution (5 km) continental scanning instruments, primarily for atmospheric composition, with a high-resolution (300-m) regional viewing spectrometer driven by the coastal ocean science requirements.
+The very high spatial resolution instrument was envisioned as a programmable geosynchronous multi-disciplinary observatory, which would be a shared resource for regular observations, special observing studies, and emergencies.
 Precursor designs were found in ESEI, COCOA, GEOCarb documents.
-The instrument suite would meet or exceed discipline science measurement requirements to produce potential ground-breaking new science in each discipline plus synergies.
+The instrument suite would meet or exceed discipline science measurement requirements to produce potential groundbreaking new science in each discipline plus synergies.

-The instrument suite used in the study was 1) a scanning UV/Visible spectrometer (300 - 480 nm) to detect total column O3, NO2, HCHO, SO2, and aerosol; 2) a gas correlation filter radiometer measuring reflected near-IR and thermal IR emission to sense atmospheric CO total column to surface, and mid- and upper-troposphere weighted capable of separating boundary layer from free troposphere abundance; 3) a scanning, high resolution multi discipline imaging spectrometer to measure ecosystem-scale fields of interest using three focal planes in the UV, Visible, and Near-Infrared.
-This instrument complement corresponds closely to those proposed for GEO-CAPE.
+The instrument suite used in the study was 1) a scanning UV/Visible spectrometer (300 - 480 nm) to detect total column O3, NO2, HCHO, SO2, and aerosol; 2) a gas correlation filter radiometer measuring in reflected near-IR and thermal IR emission to sense atmospheric CO total column to surface and mid- and upper-troposphere weighted capable of separating boundary layer from free troposphere abundance; 3) a scanning, high resolution multi discipline imaging spectrometer to measure ecosystem-scale fields of interest using three focal planes in the UV, Visible, and Near-Infrared.
+This instrument complement corresponds closely to GEO-CAPE.